mage2tv/magento-cache-clean/readme.md

 * Add composer.json

-* Increase the default verbosity by 1 when running without `-w` by default.

-* Check for new modules or new directories to watch in existing modules

 * The config cache should be cleaned for controllers once and only if they contain a controller class declaration, i.e. they are picked up by Magento as a controller for a route.

-* Print errors to stderr

-* Use proper exit codes when erroring out

 * Add support for the REDIS cache storage backend